Yavuz Sultan Selim Mosque – Istanbul

 HAFSA SULTAN

-Ayşe Hafsa Sultan was the concubine of Selim I and the mother of Sultan Suleiman the Magnificent.
-She was the first woman to carry the Valide Sultan title from the moment when her son became the new sultan in 1520, until her death in 1534.
+Next to him rests Ayşe Hafsa Sultan, Selim’s consort and the mother of Suleiman the Magnificent.
+She was the first woman to hold the title of Valide Sultan, from her son’s accession in 1520 until her death in 1534.

 Hafsa Sultan Türbe